ToxoGenomicsWorkshop/ToxoGenomicsWorkshop.github.io/index.md

 ### Preparing for the data analysis workshop

 ***Rationale***  Students and postdocs training in the biomedical sciences today are faced with the challenge of analyzing their own large-scale datasets, as well data being continuously made available in the public domain.
 The ability to carry out forward and reverse genetic screens in _Toxoplasma_, together with the excellent genome resources for this pathogen, makes _Toxoplasma_ research particularly adept at genome-scale experiments in both the parasite and the host.
 This workshop serves an a hands-on introduction to the methods and challenges assocated analzing and visualizing RNAseq data.
-The workshop will be run as a hands-on tutorial using a real data-set

 **There are four main things you will need in order to particpate in the hands-on aspects of the workshop**